Kimberly Hambrick, Ph.D., Director

 Why I do this work?
 I get up each morning with the hope of positively impacting students’ educational and career opportunities by ensuring access to information so that strategic, intentional, and impactful data-driven decisions can be made by students themselves or with them as the central focus.

-I was the former Deputy Assistant Secretary for Rural Outreach at the U.S. Department of Education (2009-2013).
-Further, I was a communications consultant who served as a spokesman and oversaw communications at two local school districts and as Chief of Staff for the MSDE.
+I am the former Deputy Assistant Secretary for Rural Outreach at the U.S. Department of Education (2009-2013), a communications consultant, and was Chief of Staff for the Maryland State Department of Education and served as a spokesman and oversaw communications for two Maryland public school districts.

 Why I do this work?
 I do this work to improve educational and economic opportunities for disadvantaged communities.